hertie-data-science-lab/ds01-infra/docs-user/core-concepts/README.md

 **Quick version:** Images are blueprints (permanent).
 Containers are instances (temporary).
 Changing the blueprint doesn't change existing instances.

-**Read this if:** You're confused about why packages disappear, or why you need to rebuild images.

 ### 2. Ephemeral Containers

 **Why containers are temporary, and why that's good.**